-We Asked an Expert if One Pill Can Have Lasting Effects on the Brain
+We Asked An Expert if One Pill Can Have Lasting Effects on the Brain

-One evening, a friend and I were drinking at a bar in Paris when this random guy came and sat at our table.
-He didn’t say much and he frowned a lot.
+One evening, a friend and I were drinking at a bar in Paris, when this random guy came and sat at our table – not really saying much but frowning a lot.
 His name was Alexandre and he was from Russia.
-Alexandre had apparently come from Siberia to Paris by foot when he was ten or 11.
-We didn’t tell him his story sounded fake because he was terrifying.
-His leg moved up and down frantically and he constantly scratched his head.
+Alexandre had apparently come from Siberia to Paris by foot when he was 10 or 11.
+We didn’t really dare tell him his story didn’t sound realistic because he was a little scary: His leg moved up and down frantically and he constantly scratched his head.
 Every time one of us would address him, he would stare into our eyes for about ten seconds before uttering even one word.
-Then, in the middle of this semblance of a conversation—just after I asked him whether he felt all right—Alexandre announced that he had taken a pill ten years ago and had never “come down.”
+Then, in the middle of this semblance of a conversation – just after I asked him whether he felt alright – Alexandre announced that he had taken a pill 10 years ago and had never “come down” since.

+Videos by VICE

 According to the French Drugs and Addictions Observatory (OFDT), the use of pills has been regressing for about a decade.
-Nevertheless, 2013 saw a 163 percent increase of the number of pills seized in France, as well as a 70 percent raise in the total weight of ecstasy seized—from 279 kg in 2012 to 474 kg in 2013.
+Nevertheless, 2013 saw a 163 percent increase of the number of pills seized in France, as well as a 70 percent raise in the total weight of ecstasy seized – from 279 kg in 2012 to 474 kg in 2013.
 The situation in the UK is similar.

-Videos by VICE

-I called Dr. Daniel Bailly—a psychiatrist and professor at the Saint-Marguerite teaching hospital in Marseille—to ask whether what my new friend claimed happened to him could actually be true.
+I called Dr. Daniel Bailly – a psychiatrist and professor at the Saint-Marguerite teaching hospital in Marseille – to ask whether what my new friend claimed happened to him could be true at all.

 The problem here is causality.
 Is ecstasy alone capable of creating such troubles?
 The answer is very likely, no. But it could probably act as a precipitating factor.
-These kinds of effects depend a lot on the personality of the person or what he or she is going through before using ecstasy.
+These kinds of effects depend a lot on the personality of the person or what they are going through before they use ecstasy.

 So it could happen to someone with a predisposition for mental instability?